Chapter 18.420 RCW

 Nothing in this chapter may be construed to prohibit or restrict:

-(1) An individual who holds a credential issued by this state, other than as a certified peer specialist or certified peer specialist trainee, to engage in the practice of an occupation or profession without obtaining an additional credential from the state.
-The individual may not use the title certified peer specialist unless the individual holds a credential under this chapter; or
+(1) An individual who holds a credential issued by this state, other than as a certified peer support specialist or certified peer support specialist trainee, to engage in the practice of an occupation or profession without obtaining an additional credential from the state.
+The individual may not use the title certified peer support specialist unless the individual holds a credential under this chapter; or

 (2) The practice of peer support services by a person who is employed by the government of the United States while engaged in the performance of duties prescribed by the laws of the United States.